 Questions Are The Answer

-Writing questions before visiting your health care professional is an important item of preparation for you or your loved one's health care visit.
-Also, be sure that you questions are answered in a way that you understand.
-Writing down the answers while you are with the health professional and than reading them back to confirm your understanding can eliminate questions after the appointment or give you an opportunity to clarify with your provider during your appointment.
+Writing questions before visiting your health care professional is an important item of preparation for you or your loved one’s health care visit.
+Also, be sure that your questions are answered in a way that you understand.
+Writing down the answers while you are with the health professional and then reading them back to confirm your understanding can eliminate questions after the appointment or give you an opportunity to clarify with your provider during your appointment.

 The 411 on Your 411 (Info On Your Info, that is)

 Personal information and how it is handled is undergoing a big change.
 Whether you medical record is an electronic medical record (EMR) or and electronic health record (EHR) or on paper records, it is your information and you have a right to have access to it.
 Here are some helpful sites that explain more about this.

 Learn About How to Access Your Health Records

 Who Pays and How Do They Do It

 The health care industry is a difficult one to understand and seems to have its own jargon at time.
 Here are a couple of guides to assist you with some of the confusing language you may find in health care.